-The economy and population continually change, but the Greenville Metropolitan Planning Area is still primarily a residential, medical, service, manufacturing and educational area, and development has followed the land use plans.
-The sources of revenue available to local governments have not substantially changed over time.
+While a number of factors have changed since the early 1990s, the basic concepts of the thoroughfare plans adopted at that time are still valid.
+The economy and population have changed but the Greenville Metropolitan Planning Area is still primarily a residential, medical, service, manufacturing and educational area, and development has followed the land use plans.
+The sources of revenue available to local governments have not substantially changed since that time.
 The predominant source of revenue for local road maintenance is still ad valorem taxes and Powell Bill funds.
 For new road construction, the primary source of funds for new major road construction is still the North Carolina Department of Transportation.